Dark Sun: Wake of the Ravager: Reception

-Writing for PC Gamer US, Neil Randall called Wake of the Ravager "a rich and complex title that works from a highly usable interface — the kind of thing roleplayers are always looking for."
-Al Giovetti of Electronic Entertainment believed that the game "offers well-written, stylish role playing, once you get over some technical hurdles."
+Writing for PC Gamer US, Neil Randall called Wake of the Ravager "a rich and complex title that works from a highly usable interface — the kind of thing roleplayers are always looking for".
+Al Giovetti of Electronic Entertainment believed that the game "offers well-written, stylish role playing, once you get over some technical hurdles".

-In Computer Gaming World, Scorpia wrote that Wake of the Ravager "is a mixed bag, although worth playing if you are a Dark Sun fan and you've waited for the patch or a revised release."
-PC Gamer UK's Andy Butcher called the game a "missed opportunity", but he remarked that it was "still fun if you have the patience."
+In Computer Gaming World, Scorpia wrote that Wake of the Ravager "is a mixed bag, although worth playing if you are a Dark Sun fan and you've waited for the patch or a revised release".
+PC Gamer UK's Andy Butcher called the game a "missed opportunity", but remarked that it was "still fun if you have the patience".

+James V. Trunzo reviewed Dark Sun: Wake of the Ravager in White Wolf Inphobia #54 (April, 1995), rating it a 4 out of 5 and stated that "Wake of the Ravager is one of the few fantasy roleplaying games that uses a three-quarter overhead perspective and a multicharacter party while still allowing for independent character action.
+It's a pleasant change from the new-common 'through the eyes' perspective of other fantasy games.
+However, Wake of the Ravager still retains some of the outdated 'Dungeon Master and lead miniatures' feel that most of us were weaned on."

 According to GameSpy, "Wake of the Ravager sported enhanced graphics and larger character sprites as well as a number of huge, game-stopping bugs which ensured that for most gamers, The Dragon's lackey still waits to be defeated".